 OverviewHudson Soft Company was a Japanese game developer and publisher.
 They also developed video game peripherals and mobile content, and recorded music.

-Hudson was well-known for its shoot 'em ups, for which it arranged tournaments called "carnivals" each year.
-Albeit a strong supporter of Nintendo's Famicom, Hudson went on to develop the PC Engine together with NEC.
+The company was well-known for its shoot 'em ups, for which it arranged tournaments called carnivals each year.
+Albeit a strong supporter of Nintendo's Famicom, the company went on to develop the PC Engine together with NEC.
 In later years, the company has once more had strong bonds to Nintendo, developing a long series of titles in the Mario franchise.

-On March 1, 2012, Hudson was officially merged with Konami Digital Entertainment and ceased to exist as a separate entity, only retaining its brand name.
+On March 1, 2012, the company was officially merged with Konami Digital Entertainment and ceased to exist as a separate entity, only retaining its brand name.

 Contributed by Игги Друге (44884) on Jul 10, 2006. [revised by : Indra is stressed (20005), Lady T-Dawg (719) and Sciere (299970)].